trgrimm/trgrimm.github.io/_posts/2024-05-01-abalone_tidymodels.md

 ------------------------------------------------------------------------

-# Submitting predictions to Kaggle
+# Bonus: Submitting predictions to Kaggle

 Recall that the data came from Kaggle already split into train and test sets, which I have called `kaggle_train` and `kaggle_test`.
 However, the